dylangit01/Book_Search_App_BMO/Technical Questions.md

 # Technical Questions
 1. How long did you spend on the coding assignment?
-* I have spent 3 days on this coding assignment.
+* I have spent 2 and half days on this coding assignment.
 	* a.
 What would you add to your solution if you had more time?

 		- [ ] Add a "Search by Author" filter option